Kewaunee County, Wisconsin: Airport

+National marine sanctuary

+The Wisconsin Shipwreck Coast National Marine Sanctuary was established in 2021 in the waters of Lake Michigan, with its extreme northern portion lying off the southeast corner of Kewaunee County′s coast.
+The national marine sanctuary is the site of a large number of historically significant shipwrecks.

 Demographics

 2020 census

 As of the census of 2020, the population was 20,563.
 The population density was 60.0 /mi2.
 There were 9,267 housing units at an average density of 27.1 /mi2.
 The racial makeup of the county was 93.1% White, 0.4% Native American, 0.3% Asian, 0.3% Black or African American, 2.4% from other races, and 3.5% from two or more races.
 Ethnically, the population was 4.1% Hispanic or Latino of any race.
+The most commonly reported ancestries were: